 eWeek: “BlackBerry has enjoyed a ‘strong uptick’ in sign-ups for its EZ Pass program.”

 Mashable: “BlackBerry has managed to make moves to gain momentum back against its competitors such as GOOD and Mobile Iron, according to Chen.”

 IT Business Edge: “The EZ Pass Program to move BlackBerry’s device management offerings more aggressively into enterprises has already shown solid signs of success.”

 Learn more at www.blackberry.com/ezpass.

-Also, the below infographic includes other key details about our current market position in EMM, security certifications, award-winning customer service and investments in our future.
+Also, the below infographic includes other key details about our current market position in EMM, security certifications (as of February 2015, BlackBerry holds 70+ security certifications and approvals from governments), award-winning customer service and investments in our future.
 Please feel free to share it with your colleagues, especially skeptical ones.
 If it’s not clear already, we are absolutely committed to providing secure and innovative solutions to our customers and giving them the peace of mind they deserve.